Nexmo/nexmo-developer/_documentation/voice/voice-api/webhook-reference.md

 When an incoming call is answered, an HTTP request is sent to the `answer_url` you specified when setting up the application.
 For outgoing calls, specify the `answer_url` when you make the call.

-By default, the answer webhook will be a `GET` request but this can be overridden to `POST` by setting the `answer_method` field.
+By default, the answer webhook will be a `GET` request, but this can be overridden to `POST` by setting the `answer_method` field.
 For incoming calls, you configure these values when you create the application.
 For outgoing calls, you specify these values when making a call.

 ### Answer webhook data fields